Cardiology - Cardiology Staff

 In her free time, Regan enjoys wine tasting, snowboarding, and spending time outdoors with her two dogs, Jade (Great Dane) and Reggie (French Bulldog), and her boyfriend, Dustin.

 After graduating from Michigan State University with a Bachelor’s of Science degree in Animal Science, Sarah moved to Colorado and started working in general practice.
-In 2001, she joined our Cardiology team where she works with all of our clients and patients, scheduling appointments and managing much of the behind the scenes portion of our practice.
+In 2001, she joined our Cardiology team as Client Care Coordinator.
+She was promoted to Senior Client and Employee Coordinator in 2014 and is responsible for overall office management, staff administration, and ensuring that we are providing exceptional customer service to our clients and referring DVMs.
+She will continue scheduling appointments and managing much of the behind the scenes portion of our practice as well.
 Sarah and her husband, Marcus, enjoy many of the outdoor activities that Colorado has to offer.
 They also enjoy traveling and spending time with family and friends.
 They have two dogs, Assisi (Husky) and Louie (Bernese Mountain Dog), and a cat, Ceasar Pilache (Tabby).

 Patrick graduated from Bel-Rea Institute of Animal Technology with a degree in Veterinary Technology in 1994, and received his certification that same year.
 He joined the cardiology team at VRCC in Denver in 2009.
 Patrick has lived and traveled all over the world, and most recently spent six years on the island of Bermuda.
 He has worked in both small and large animal veterinary practices over the years and has participated in number of research studies for the Division of Wildlife in Colorado and in Vermont.
 When Patrick isn’t working, he enjoys mountain biking, scuba diving, hiking, snowboarding, international travel, and spending time with his new puppy.